-2003 Deferred Compensation Plan
+Deferred Compensation Plans

-We maintain the 2003 Deferred Compensation Plan, an unfunded non-qualified deferred compensation arrangement, intended to comply with Section 409A of the Internal Revenue Code of 1986, as amended, or the Code.
-Designated executives, including our NEOs, may elect to defer the receipt of a portion of their annual base salary, bonus and commission to our Deferred Compensation Plan.
-We may also make a discretionary contribution to the Deferred Compensation Plan on behalf of certain participants, which generally becomes vested three years from the date such contribution is made to the plan, upon the occurrence of a change in control or upon a participant's retirement, death during employment or disability.
-Generally, payments under the Deferred Compensation Plan automatically commence upon a participant's retirement, termination of employment or death during employment.
-Under certain limited circumstances described in the Deferred Compensation Plan, participants may receive distributions during employment.
-To enable us to meet our financial commitment under the Deferred Compensation Plan, assets may be set aside in a corporate-owned vehicle, which assets remain available to all our general creditors in the event of our insolvency.
-Participants of the Deferred Compensation Plan are our unsecured general creditors with respect to the Deferred Compensation Plan benefits.
-Currently, none of our NEOs have any amounts deferred under the Deferred Compensation Plan and no discretionary contributions were made to the plan in 2017.
+We maintain the 2003 Deferred Compensation Plan and the 2017 Nonqualified Deferred Compensation Plan, each an unfunded non-qualified deferred compensation arrangement, intended to comply with Section 409A of the Internal Revenue Code of 1986, as amended, or the Code.
+Under the deferred compensation plans, designated employees including our NEOs, may elect to defer the receipt of a portion of their annual base salary, bonus and commission to our deferred compensation plans.
+We may also make a discretionary contribution to the deferred compensation plans on behalf of certain participants.
+Discretionary contributions to the 2003 Deferred Compensation Plan generally become vested three years from the date such contribution is made to the plan, upon the occurrence of a change in control or upon a participant's retirement, death during employment or disability.
+Discretionary contributions to the 2017 Deferred Compensation Plan are subject to such vesting period as determined by the Company at the time of the contribution.
+Generally, payments under the deferred compensation plans automatically commence upon a participant's retirement, termination of employment or death during employment.
+Under certain limited circumstances described in the deferred compensation plans, participants may receive distributions during employment.
+To enable us to meet our financial commitment under the deferred compensation plans, assets may be set aside in a corporate-owned vehicle, which assets remain available to all our general creditors in the event of our insolvency.
+Participants of the deferred compensation plans are our unsecured general creditors with respect to the deferred compensation plan benefits.
+Currently, none of our NEOs have any amounts deferred under the 2013 Deferred Compensation Plan and no discretionary contributions were made to the plan in 2018.